JvanKatwijk/qt-dab/README.md

 ![7.3](/res/read_me/qt-dab-7.3-a.png?raw=true)
 ![7.3](/res/read_me/qt-dab-7.3-b.png?raw=true)

-The main window is visisble as long as the program runs.
+The **main window** is visisble as long as the program runs.
+The two pictures show the main window with and without the technical window visible.

 The left (almost) half is mainly reserved for selecting channel and service.
     * the top line, displaying the ensemble name implements as clickable item as well